mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Managing group access

-Permissions to access a partition can be managed from a Moira group with same name as the partition.
+Permissions for account names to access a Slurm partition can be managed from a Moira group with same name as the partition.
 Moira groups are accessed at https://groups.mit.edu/webmoira .
+Account names can be added to or removed from groups on these web pages and the change will be propogated to the Slurm partition access lists.